 Pitfall: Misreading Patterns

-Chart patterns, such as Head and Shoulders, Double Tops, and Triangles, are subjective and sometimes variably formed.
-Wrong interpretation of those patterns may lead to a very bad trading decision.
+Chart patterns, such as head-and-shoulders, Double Tops, and Triangles, are subjective and sometimes variably formed.
+Misinterpreting them may lead to a bad trading decision.

 Solution: Validate Patterns with Multiple Factors

-Correctly identify and confirm chart patterns with the inclusion of volumes and trendlines, for example.
-Have many confirmations from various sources, such as technical indicators, price action, etc., to enhance the credibility of your pattern analysis.
+Correctly identify and confirm chart patterns, including volumes and trendlines.
+To ensure your pattern analysis is credible, please have many confirmations from various sources, such as technical indicators, price action, etc.

 Overcomplicating the Analysis

-The second common mistake is overcomplicating the technical analysis by the application of too many indicators and techniques.
+The second common mistake is overcomplicating the technical analysis by applying too many indicators and techniques.

 Pitfall: Too Many Indicators

-Too many indicators lead to paralysis through analysis, as the conflicting signals and complicated charts make one’s decision calculation really tricky.
-These will also clutter up your chart and diminish clarity.
+Too many indicators can lead to paralysis during analysis.
+Conflicting signals and complicated charts can make decision-making tricky, clutter your chart, and diminish clarity.

 Solution: Key Indicators

 Choose a few complementary indicators that give clear signals.
-Develop a simplified system of technical analysis, using compatible indicators with your trading methodology.
-This will possibly enable you to make more accurate and potent trading decisions.
+Could you develop a simplified technical analysis system using indicators compatible with your trading methodology?
+This may enable you to make more accurate and potent trading decisions.

 Forgetting About Risk Management